-For example, Year 7 in permanent base; lockers for children's belongings; vertical form tutor; advance warning of timetable changes; timetable on website so parents can prepare child at home.
+For example, Year 7 in permanent base; lockers for children's belongings; advance warning of timetable changes; timetable on website so parents can prepare child at home.

 How does the school share the information you give them about your child's background and needs?